• Home

 dukkhā samudayaṃ ariya• saccaṃ

-suffering arising or causing noble truth
+suffering arising or cause noble truth

 Y•āyaṃ taṇhā ponob-bhavikā, rāga sahagatā,